Boston Motorcycle Accident Lawyer

 Boston is home to a thriving community of motorcycle riders who use their bikes for both pleasure and commuting to work.
-However, they also face inherent risks every time they hit the road, simply because of the nature of the activity and the unpredictability of other drivers.
+However, they also face inherent risks every time they hit the road, simply because of the unpredictability of other drivers.

-Pursuant to Massachusetts state law, you could work to hold at-fault drivers liable for injuries they cause you with an experienced Boston motorcycle accident lawyer’s help.
-A dedicated personal injury attorney could discuss your legal rights and determine whether you have a claim worth pursuing.
+Pursuant to Massachusetts state law, you could work, with the help of an experienced Boston motorcycle accident lawyer, to hold at-fault drivers liable for injuries they cause you.
+A dedicated Boston motorcycle accident attorney from the Law Office of John J. Sheehan can discuss your case with you in a free consultation.
+Call (617) 925-6407 to go over your legal rights and determine whether you have a claim worth pursuing.

-- The defendant owed a duty to the other driver to act reasonably careful
+- The defendant owed a duty to the victim/plaintiff

 - The other driver did not fulfill this duty